OddMagnet/Swift-Quickies/README.md

 ## DataFlow
 To explore the different types of data flow in SwiftUI and create something that I can read again to solidify the knowledge

+## Spaceship Operator
+As seen in other languages like C++ and Ruby, just for fun